zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/integer/operations.md

 The first possibility to represent a large integer is to use a Radix-based decomposition on the plaintexts.
 Let $$B \in \mathbb{N}$$ be a basis such that the size of $$B$$ is smaller than (or equal to) 4 bits.
 Then, an integer $$m \in \mathbb{N}$$ can be written as $$m = m_0 + m_1*B + m_2*B^2 + ...$$, where each $$m_i$$ is strictly smaller than $$B$$.
 Each $$m_i$$ is then independently encrypted.
 In the end, an Integer ciphertext is defined as a set of shortint ciphertexts.

 The definition of an integer requires a basis and a number of blocks.
-This is done at key generation.
-Below, the keys are dedicated to unsigned integers encrypting messages over 8 bits, using a basis over 2 bits (i.e., $$B=2^2$$) and 4 blocks.
+These parameters are chosen at key generation.
+Below, the keys are dedicated to integers encrypting messages over 8 bits, using a basis over 2 bits (i.e., $$B=2^2$$) and 4 blocks.

 ```rust
 use tfhe::integer::gen_keys_radix;